 This picture is from the same busy photographic session as Connor (above) and in spite of the fact there is a person’s shoe in the way, I loved how I was lucky enough to capture Betty’s face framed by her out stretched paws.

-When trying to photograph young cats and kittens and before you learn about the right settings and adjustments to make ‘on the fly’ a great way to catch activity and fun is using ‘sport’ mode.
+When trying to photograph young cats and kittens and before you learn about the right settings and adjustments, or for that ‘just a moment’ cat image on the fly, a great way to catch activity and fun is using ‘sport’ mode.

 This example illustrates how sometimes continuous shooting mode can help you capture a great shot.
 It won’t always work or be perfect, but with lively young animals (or children) you might find the perfect shot without being a professional photographer.